 Early Childhood Education – Bachelor of Arts Degree (BA)

 The Bachelor of Arts Degree Program in Early Childhood Education focuses on comprehensive care and education of children from PreK to 3rd grade and professional interaction with their families.
 This education forms the academic framework, which guides developmentally appropriate practices in early childhood settings.
 Emphasis is placed on responding to the developmental and cultural uniqueness of each child as students in the program learn to design, implement, and evaluate curricular activities and learning environments.
-Each student completes student teaching experience in Pre-primary and primary settings.
+Each student is required to complete student teaching experience in Pre-primary and primary settings.
+The program also offers a rigorous advising and mentoring system to ensure that all students gain professional experience and establish connections useful for their postgraduate goals.
+For more information, please contact Dr. Delia Robinson-Richards, Program Coordinator, at 202.
+274.5875 or email@example.com.

 Accreditation: The program is accredited by the National Association for the Education of Young Children (NAEYC) and the National Council for the Accreditation of Teacher Education (NCATE).